E2-BKI: Evidential Ellipsoidal Bayesian Kernel Inference for Uncertainty-aware Gaussian Semantic Mapping: Evidential Ellipsoidal BKI

+When BKI inference is formulated over Gaussian primitives rather than raw data points, a new notion of distance between a primitive and a query location becomes necessary.
+In conventional BKI, kernel inference operates on individual observations using Euclidean distance, whereas our framework introduces Gaussian primitives as an intermediate scene representation.
+Consequently, kernel inference must be defined between a Gaussian primitive and a query point.

-Extending the BKI framework to Gaussian primitives requires a distance metric between a primitive and a query point.
-A naive choice, such as using the Euclidean distance between the mean $\boldsymbol{\mu}_j$ and the query, fails to capture the anisotropic shape of the Gaussian.
-On the other hand, probabilistic measures like the Mahalanobis distance reflect the covariance structure but are less intuitive and require nontrivial parameter tuning.
+An appropriate distance metric must capture not only the location $\bmu_j$ of a Gaussian primitive $\mathcal G_j$ but also its spatial extent and anisotropic geometry $\bSigma_j$.
+A naive choice, such as the Euclidean distance between the primitive mean $\boldsymbol{\mu}_j$ and the query point, fails to capture the anisotropic shape of the Gaussian.
+Probabilistic measures such as the Mahalanobis distance incorporate the covariance information but are less intuitive and require nontrivial parameter tuning.
 Therefore, we explicitly interpret each Gaussian primitive $\mathcal G_j$ as an anisotropic ellipsoid and define the distance as the shortest Euclidean projection from the query point to the ellipsoid boundary.
 Formally, the ellipsoid $\mathcal E_j$ is defined by a Mahalanobis distance threshold $\tau$ corresponding to a desired confidence level:

-We choose $\tau$ to enclose a specified fraction $p$ of the Gaussian’s probability mass.
-For a $d$-dimensional Gaussian, the squared Mahalanobis distance follows a chi-squared distribution with $d$ degrees of freedom, so $\tau$ is the chi-squared quantile at level $p$:
+We choose $\tau$ to enclose a specified fraction $\tilde{\tau}$ (we use $10\%$) of the Gaussian’s probability mass.
+For a $d$-dimensional Gaussian, the squared Mahalanobis distance follows a chi-squared distribution with $d$ degrees of freedom, so $\tau$ is the chi-squared quantile at level $\tilde{\tau}$:

 where $d=3$ for 3D voxel mapping and $d=2$ for 2D BEV mapping.
-Intuitively, $p$ sets how much of the distribution the ellipsoid contains (\eg, $p=0.10$ encloses $10\%$).
+Intuitively, $\tilde{\tau}$ specifies the fraction of the Gaussian probability mass enclosed by the ellipsoid (e.g., $\tilde{\tau}=0.10$ encloses $10\%$ of the mass).